 However, the European Court interprets the right to conflict against other principles in the EU hereunder the free movement of goods, services and capital and the non-discrimination principle.

 In the Vaxholm case, the Swedish blockade was declared illegal.
 The judges did not find that the blockade was necessary according to their interpretation of the principle of proportionality.

 The blockade disturbed the free movement for services as mentioned in the European treaties and in the directive on posting of workers.

-In e.g. Ireland the implications is that no trade union can act legally for salaries above the minimum salary around 9 € an hour.
+In e.g. Ireland the implications is that no trade union can act legally for salaries above the minimum salary around nine € an hour.

 The European Court might also declare a Danish conflict illegal if a foreign-owned company pays the agreed minimum wage according to the collective agreement but refuses to pay the usual salary.

-The Laval-Vaxholm court case was accompanied by the Viking case from 11 December 2007 and the Rüffert case from 2008.
-In the last case a German state was forbidden the right to require respect for the normal salaries in public construction work.
+The Vaxholm-Laval court case was accompanied by the Viking case from 11 December 2007 and the Rüffert case from 2008.
+In the last case, a German state was forbidden the right to require respect for the normal salaries in public construction work.